 Test for other diseases, including lupus and cancer

 Test results may vary depending on your age, gender, health history, the method used

 for the test, and other things.
 Your test results may not mean you have a problem.

 Ask your healthcare provider what your test results mean for you.

-to diagnose your health problem or track its changes.
+your health problem or track its changes.

 How is this test done?